+HT THE MACC HERMENELTICS OF THE OLD TESTAMENT

 HT THELMA06 - HERMENEUTICS OF THE OLD TESTAMENT

 Course Supervisor: Contact Hours Credit Point Prerequisites:

 Dr. Ottó Pecsuk per Semester: Value:

 45 5

 Name of Instructor: Classification: Course's Language of Type of Course:

 Semester instruction: seminar

 Dr. Ottó Pecsuk compulsory English

-Dr. István Karasszon II.
+Prof. Dr. István II.
 Recommended Method of evaluation:

-Semester: Practical Course Mark
+Karasszon Semester: Practical Course Mark

 II.

 The course will introduce students to the main issues, methods and tools for interpreting the Old Testament.
 We will focus on the various tasks of Scriptural Interpretation: background of exegesis, Biblical theology and other hermeneutical issues.
 Different approaches to the text of OT (historical, literary, structuralist) will be explored, always relating to a specific OT passage.
-During the course we will demonstrate how to use these approaches in interpretating the Old
+During the course we will demonstrate how to use these approaches in interpretating the Old a) Skills and competences

 Testament.
-The course assignments are also designed to introduce students into the basic and essential methods of Old Testament exegesis a) Skills and competences
+The course assignments are also designed to introduce students into the basic and essential methods of Old Testament exegesis

-1. Issues, methods, and tools of Old Testament interpretation.

-2. Intimate knowledge of OT genres, canon, history of interpretation, different levels of meaning, unity and diversity of Scripture, contextualization, ethics of use and misuse of the Bible.
+- 1. Issues, methods, and tools of Old Testament interpretation. - 2.
+Intimate knowledge of OT genres, canon, history of interpretation, different levels of meaning, unity and diversity of Scripture, contextualization, ethics of use and misuse of the Bible.